 Families who are new to Chesapeake who have used Online Registration to register their child(ren), must have their enrollment packet “Accepted” by the registrar before they can complete the Family Choice process.
 In this case, parents can contact their child’s school directly for assistance.

 5. Can the School Board change the plan?

-As with any recommendation, the School Board has the authority to approve the recommendation, request adjustments/revisions to what has been presented, or request additional information before taking action.
+As with any recommendation, the School Board has the authority to approve recommendations, request adjustments/revisions to what has been presented, or request additional information before taking any action.
 The Responsive Return-to-School Taskforce is working to provide as much information as possible for consideration by the Board.
 In addition, citizens are invited to share comments on this issue in a variety of ways prior to final action.

 6. What if we change our mind?
 Can we change from one option to another?

 We know there will be circumstances that may cause an employee or a family member to need a change.
 We also know that it is not possible to continually restaff both options if enrollment numbers continuously fluctuate between the two.
 We are discussing the best way to allow flexibility when needed, that will not undermine the integrity of either option as a result.
 Yes, requests can be made to make a change, and these requests will be evaluated on a case-by-case basis.
-We will provide additional details about this process and the criteria used to evaluate these requests as decisions are made in reference to this issue.
+Parents wishing to make a change, should contact their child’s school to complete a change request form.

 7. If a student in Option 1 gets sick, can they switch to Option 2?

 We will follow current medical homebound criteria, which requires documentation from a physician after a student has been absent for 10 consecutive days.
 At that time, we will review the request on a case-by-case basis.

 8. Do parents who select Option 1 have to sign a liability waiver?

 At this time we are not asking parents to sign a liability waiver.